-Policy DCD
+Policy DCD, DP

 Noncontract employees are employed at will and may be dismissed without notice, a description of the reasons for dismissal, or a hearing.
-It is unlawful for the district to dismiss any employee for reasons of race, religion, sex, national origin, disability, military status, any other basis protected by law, or in retaliation for the exercise of certain protected legal rights.
+It is unlawful for the district to dismiss any employee for reasons of race, color, religion, sex, national origin, age, disability, military status, genetic information, any other basis protected by law, or in retaliation for the exercise of certain protected legal rights.
 Noncontract employees who are dismissed have the right to grieve the termination.
 The dismissed employee must follow the district process outlined in this handbook when pursuing the grievance.
-(See Complaints and grievances.)
+(See Complaints and Grievances, page 22.)